top of page

 Indigenous Peoples in Initial Contact (PIACI, acronym in Spanish) are peoples who lived in isolation and, due to external factors or their own decision, came into contact with the majority population.
 The guarantee of their rights is based on differential approaches that take into account their situation of vulnerability.

-The GTI-PIACI and all the indigenous, environmental and indigenist organizations that subscribe to this letter (FOR THE RIGHT TO EXIST) urge that the States consider the protection of the PIACI and their territories under the most guaranteed categories of protection in their National Biodiversity Strategies and Action Plans, in accordance with the commitments to advance in these normative instruments assumed in the Kunming-Montreal Global Biodiversity Framework of December 2022 (CBD/COP/15/L.25).
+The GTI-PIACI and all the indigenous, environmental, indigenist organizations and rights-based NGOs that sign this Letter (THE RIGHT TO EXIST) urge that States consider the protection of the PIACI and their territories under the most guaranteed categories of protection in their National Biodiversity Strategies and Action Plans, in accordance with the commitments to advance in these normative instruments assumed in the Kunming-Montreal Global Biodiversity Framework of December 2022 (CBD/COP/15/L.25).

 The recognition, defense and constitution of territories for PIACI is fundamental to guarantee the ways of life of these peoples, the conservation of extensive standing forests, biodiversity, as well as for the climatic balance of planet Earth and the quality of life of all its inhabitants.
 It is up to the States to recognize the condition of isolation and initial contact of the PIACI as a prerogative of their self-determination.
 This recognition implies the implementation of the international normative frameworks of protection already established, including the integral and intangible definition of their territories.